bhuveshaggarwal/Website-Restaurant-Management/README.md

 ![Front page of website](https://github.com/bhuveshaggarwal/Website-Restaurant-Management/blob/master/Screenshot%20(140).png)

-This is refernce for how will the main page of website run.
+This is reference for how will the main page of website run.